Home > Blogs > Endocrinology > Dangerous Blood Sugar Levels : Understanding Symptoms & Management

 Gestational Diabetes

-This form of diabetes occurs during pregnancy and is characterized by high blood sugar levels in pregnant women who previously did not have diabetes.
+This form of diabetes occurs during pregnancy and is characterised by high blood sugar levels in pregnant women who previously did not have diabetes.

 It typically resolves after giving birth, but it increases the risk of developing type 2 diabetes later in life for both the mother and the child.